CaRLi-V: Camera-RADAR-LiDAR Point-Wise 3D Velocity Estimation: Methodology

 \subsection{Camera Preprocessing}

-In parallel to the RADAR preprocessing, dense optical flow is calculated on each consecutive camera image pair to obtain pixel-wise displacement vectors.
-For this, we make use of Neuflow v2~\cite{NeuFlow_v2} due to its inference speed, but alternatives like RAFT~\cite{RAFT} could also be employed.
-These readings will be combined with depth data from LiDAR measurements to estimate the tangential velocity of each LiDAR point.
+In parallel \revisiondelete{to the RADAR preprocessing}, dense optical flow is \revisionchange{calculated on each }{computed between} consecutive \revisiondelete{camera }image \revisionchange{pair }{pairs} to obtain pixel-wise displacement vectors.
+For this, we make use of Neuflow v2~\cite{NeuFlow_v2} \revisionchange{due to }{for} its inference speed, but alternatives like RAFT~\cite{RAFT} could also be employed. \revisiondelete{These readings will be combined with depth data from LiDAR measurements to estimate the tangential velocity of each LiDAR point.}